telerik/blazor-docs/components/scheduler/views/overview.md

 Views enum, list, maybe example.
 Link to separate articles maybe, in the future there will be more than 3 views.

-Maybe Slots explanations go here (see also overview article, features section).
+Maybe Slots explanations and control over the available views  go here (see also overview article, features section).

 ## See Also